Arkansas Car Shipping: 2026 Costs & Routes

 Discover interesting insights about the state you're shipping to or from

-• The Natural State: Arkansas earned its nickname thanks to its stunning natural features, including the Ozark and Ouachita Mountains, crystal-clear lakes, and the mighty Mississippi River.
+• The Natural State: Arkansas earned its nickname because of its diverse landscapes, including the Ozark and Ouachita Mountains, hot springs, and the Mississippi River delta.
+This varied terrain means different climate zones across the state.

-• Hot Springs History: Hot Springs National Park in Arkansas is one of the oldest federal parks, established in 1832.
+• Hot Springs National Park: Located in Hot Springs, Arkansas, this is the oldest national park in the United States, established in 1832.
 The thermal springs have attracted visitors for centuries.

-• Moderate Climate: Arkansas experiences four distinct seasons with mild winters and warm summers, making it comfortable for year-round driving and vehicle transport.
+• Moderate Climate: Arkansas experiences four distinct seasons with mild winters and warm summers, making it relatively accessible for vehicle shipping year-round.

 Car Shipping 101